Audioboo/api/sections/audio_clips.md

 ### Channel's clips ###

-`GET /channels/*channel_id*/audio_clips` returns boos for that particular channel.
+`GET /channels/*channel_id*/audio_clips` returns audio clips for that particular channel.

 ### Clips by location ###

 #### Filtering for clips with location ####
-There is a feed of boos restricted only to those with a public location, which may be useful for generating maps of boos, etc.
+There is a feed of audio clips restricted only to those with a public location, which may be useful for generating maps of audio clips, etc.
 This can be accessed using a call to the URL:

  * `GET /audio_clips/located`

 #### Search by distance from point ####
-If you want to get a list of boos increasing near a specific long/lat point you can call this:
+If you want to get a list of audio clips increasing near a specific long/lat point you can call this:

  * `GET /audio_clips/located?find[latitude]=*latitude*&find[longitude]=*longitude*`

 The results will be ordered by a function of recentness and closeness to the given point.

-#### Search for boos "nearby" ####
+#### Search for audio clips "nearby" ####
 You can search for clips nearby another clip:

  * `GET /audio_clips/*clip_id*/nearby`